Greggs: Greggs: More Than Meats the Pie

 An eight part documentary series, called Greggs: More than Meats the Pie, which goes behind the scenes of the bakery and all its areas, was broadcast on Sky1 and Sky1 HD in April 2013.
 Sky revealed the documentary programme's first episode was Sky1's number one original show in April, with a final total of 1.27 million viewers.

 Animal welfare

 In 2022, Greggs signed the Better Chicken Commitment (BCC), which calls for the more ethical treatment and slaughter of farmed chickens.
 As of 2024, 86.6% of its chickens were reared with a stocking density of 30kg per square metre or less.
-Greggs aims to reach 100% by the end of 2025.
+Greggs aimed to reach 100% by the end of 2025.
+As of February 2026, despite some major restaurant chains dropping the commitment, Greggs remained a member of the Better Chicken Commitment.

 In 2024, Greggs was a signatory to a Compassion in World Farming letter to the UK government, calling on the government to ban the use of cages for egg-laying hens in UK production and in UK imports.